aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Day 2: Module of Regression Algorithms & its evaluation metrics.md

 ## Regression Model Evaluation

 1. Cost function
-2. What is predicted and expected/true value?
+2. What is the predicted and expected/actual value?
 3. Evaluation Metrics
     1. RMSE
     2. MAE
     3. MSE